 You can have different approaches for these videos.
 You can focus on presenting your company and how employees can add to its value and you can also decide to focus on attracting industry experts with years of experience.

 Being able to recruit these industry experts may be challenging as they will likely have other job offers as well.
 What you can do to stand out is to create and send videos directly to these prospects to show that your company is interested.

-This will show them that your HR team is putting a lot of effort into the hiring process and are taking the time to create a personal connection with them, they will be more likely to consider you.
+This will show them that your HR team is putting a lot of effort into the hiring process.
+When you take time to create a personal connection with them, they will be more likely to consider you.

 3. Collaborations become a lot easier when using videos.

 Many tasks that are performed by HR professionals can be streamlined, optimised, and supported with videos.
 Companies can use video collaboration in a lot of different ways to gain the highest return.